rengare/rencounter_counter/README.md

 # Rencounter counter 0.0.2

-# > [!IMPORTANT]
-> Windows users, to run the encounter you need to install https://aka.ms/vs/17/release/vc_redist.x64.exe

 ## Description
 Encounter counter for the Pokemmo.
 It is a simple tool to keep track of the number of encounters in the game.